Poms poster

 The inciting incident occurs at 12 minutes when Martha discovers her childhood dream journal containing her unfulfilled wish to be a cheerleader.
 This forgotten dream from her past disrupts her plan to simply wait to die..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 46 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The squad successfully performs at a local event to enthusiastic applause.
+Of particular interest, this crucial beat The squad successfully performs at a local event to enthusiastic applause.
 Martha experiences validation and success, but stakes raise when they decide to compete in the regional championship—making the dream bigger and more public., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 The squad members return to Martha, revealing they want to compete for her—not despite her illness, but because of the joy and purpose she gave them.
 Martha realizes living fully matters more than dying alone., demonstrating the transformation achieved throughout the journey.